Yakuza film: "Borderless Action" and ninkyo eiga

-1970s and Jitsuroku eiga
+1970s and jitsuroku eiga

 Many Japanese movie critics cite the retirement of Junko Fuji in 1972 as marking the decline of the ninkyo eiga.
 Just as moviegoers were getting tired of the ninkyo films, a new breed of yakuza films emerged, the jitsuroku eiga (実録映画).
 These films portrayed post-war yakuza not as honorable heirs to the samurai code, but as ruthless, treacherous street thugs living for their own desires.
 Many jitsuroku eiga were based on true stories, and filmed in a documentary style with shaky camera.
-The Jitsuroku genre was popularized by Kinji Fukasaku's groundbreaking 1973 yakuza epic Battles Without Honor and Humanity.
+The jitsuroku genre was popularized by Kinji Fukasaku's groundbreaking 1973 yakuza epic Battles Without Honor and Humanity.
 Based on the events of real-life yakuza turfs in Hiroshima Prefecture, the film starring Bunta Sugawara spawned four sequels and another three part series.

 Fukasaku biographer Sadao Yamane believes the films were popular because of the time of their release; Japan's economic growth was at its peak and at the end of the 1960s the student uprisings took place.
 The young people had similar feelings to those of the post-war society depicted in the film.
 Schilling wrote that after the success of Battles Without Honor and Humanity, Takakura and Tsuruta received less and less roles at the direction of Toei's president.
 Soon after, Shundo retired, although he would later return.

+Another style emerging in the 1970s was hitman movies, focused on hired assassins who operated within the world of the yakuza but were not bound by the usual traditions and obligations of regular yakuza members.
+Examples include Tōru Murakawa's Yūgi or Game trilogy (1978-79), and several films starring Sonny Chiba as a hitman with karate skills, such as Yakuza Deka (1970), The Street Fighter (1974), and their various sequels.

+Some pink films (softcore sex films) also included yakuza themes, such as Sex & Fury and its sequel Female Yakuza Tale (both 1973).